The Forever Workshop

 You're not procrastinating — you don't know what you don't know

-Every Friday this month, we’re targeting a different Horseman of the Procrastinocalypse so you can get out of your own way, tell writer’s block to go screw itself, and start writing something.
+In this workshop, we’re targeting a different Horseman of the Procrastinocalypse so you can get out of your own way, tell writer’s block to go screw itself, and start writing something.

 Ok pumpkins, here’s my theory.